zsparal/api-documentation/source/migrating-v1-to-v2.rst

   Note that for refunds and chargebacks, the ``value`` key of ``settlementAmount`` will be negative.

-  Any amounts not settled by Mollie will be not be reflected in this amount, e.g. PayPal or gift cards.
+  Any amounts not settled by Mollie will not be reflected in this amount, e.g. PayPal or gift cards.

 * ``_links.status`` has been added to the responses for ``banktransfer`` payments.
-Here, you customer can check the status of their transfer.
+Your customer can check the status of their transfer at this URL.

 * ``_links.payOnline`` has been added to the responses for ``banktransfer`` payments.
-Here, you customer can finish the payment using an alternative payment method also activated on your website profile.
+At this URL your customer can finish the payment using an alternative payment method also activated on your website profile.

 Changes in the Refunds API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^